 His passion to personal development brought him to meet and learn from different teachers in Europe, India, Russia, Kazakhstan and Thailand, over the years he has been exploring asana and pranayama practice, kriyas, meditation, ayurveda, reiki, su djok, cold water treatment and art of cooking health food.

 The practice of Ashtanga Yoga had a huge impact on Rich and within this practice he found himself in his true element.
 Ashtanga or “eight limbs” brings the body, mind and spirit into alignment for greater health, happiness, gratitude, kindness and spiritual growth.
-Rich has been studying Ashtanga with R. Sharat Jois at Sri K. Pattabhi Jois Institute in Mysore, India which is number one center of Ashtanga in the world.
+Rich is studying Ashtanga with R. Sharath Jois at Sri K. Pattabhi Jois Institute in Mysore, India which is number one center of Ashtanga in the world.
 He also got his asana and pranayama teacher training and certification under the guidance of Kamal Singh and Sunil Sharma in Rishikesh, “The capital of Yoga” in India.
-Now being certified as Yoga teacher by Yoga Alliance International he is settled in Phuket teaching Ashtanga Yoga.
+As a Yoga teacher Rich is affiliated to Yoga Alliance International he is settled in Phuket teaching Ashtanga Yoga.

 Currently Rich is studying at the Saint-Petersburg Institute of Eastern Methods of Rehabilitation at the Faculty of Yoga Therapy.

-Rich is famous with warm and personal approach to the teaching of Yoga.
+Rich is famous with strict but also warm and personal approach to the teaching of Yoga.
 He is talented with a special natural vision of students needs which allows him to guide them in their practice in a right direction to achieve the best result on their path of Yoga.